TheRonzor/data440_fall25_sampleProject/README.md

 `src/`: The source code.
 This should contain all of the code that is needed to make your project work.
 We place it in a separate folder so that:

-- it is clear to the user that this is the source code, and they do not need to look at it unless the want to
+- it is clear to the user that this is the source code, and they do not need to look at it unless they want to
 - the root directory of the repository does not get cluttered

 `data/`: As the name implies, put data in this folder.
 If you have a project containing raw and processed versions of the data, then you should create subdirectories such as `data/raw` and `data/processed`, for example.
 Use your best judgment and stay organized!